ystaggl/PiP-for-MPV/README.md

 # PiP-for-MPV
 A script that allows MPV to run in Picture-in-Picture mode, with other quality of life functionality

+# Usage
+Runs as a separate to MPV, just run the exe (or ahk, if you have AutoHotKey installed) file, and it should work immediately

 # Functions
 F1: Put mpv in Picture-in-Picture mode